siggame/siggame.github.io/MegaMinerAI-Rules.md

-Also, competitors agree by submitting code to this competition to allow the use of their code by the organizers of this competition during and after the competition, exclusively for the purposes of testing and refining infrastructure maintained by SIG-Game.
+Also, competitors agree by submitting code to this competition to allow the use of their code by the organizers of this competition during and after the competition, exclusively for the purposes of testing and refining infrastructure maintained by ACM-Game.
 Competitors' code will not be used, in whole or in part, for any other purpose after the duration of the competition.